agwmon/MuDI/README.md

 ```
 The 'id' key in the first line only needs to be different from each other, and the value is used in the prompt for the seg-mix sample.
 ### Prior dataset
-We found that using [DCO loss](https://github.com/kyungmnlee/dco) showed better performance than Dreambooth, **without the need for constructing a prior-preservation dataset**.
+We found that using [DCO loss](https://github.com/kyungmnlee/dco) showed almost similar performance to Dreambooth(MSE Loss), **without the need for constructing a prior-preservation dataset**.
 Therefore, we used DCO loss instead in our code.

 However, all the experiments reported in our paper were conducted with Dreambooth using prior-preservation loss.
 If you want to re-implement, please check our automatic prior dataset generation pipeline.
 <details>